sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 3.5 DOM as the single source of truth

-In the Nablla type model, the DOM together with its attributes is the **only source of truth**.
+In the Sercrod type model, the DOM together with its attributes is the **only source of truth**.

 - The scope is input used during reconstruction.
 - The template is the original form that prescribes the shape of the DOM.